ankakusu/ankakusu.github.io/content/blog/post/20141211-ResetAnimatedInput.md

     });

+## Summary

 With the focus out events given above will prevent the unwanted behaviour such as

-1) Shrinking of the input field when the the reset button is clicked,
-2) Still behavior after clicking the reset button and then clicking somewhere else(other than the input field box)
+The unwanted behavior for search box component will be prevented by conditionally shrinking the search box.
+Thus, 1) it will not shrink when the the reset button is clicked, and 2) it remains still when clicking the reset button and then clicking somewhere else.

 Go play with the working solution in Chrome, Mozilla, Opera or Safari. :)